Chelsea-Dover/front-end-101/CSS/flexbox.md

 `order` allows you to manipulate the order of your flex item.
 By default all items order is 0.
 The larger the integer you put as the value to further back it goes.

 **flex-grow**
 `flex-grow` allows you to manipulate how much a flex item is able to grow if necessary.
-It accepts a unitless value that serves as a proportion.
+It accepts a unit less value that serves as a proportion.
 It dictates what amount of the available space inside the flex container the item should take up.

 If all items have flex-grow set to 1, the remaining space in the container will be distributed equally to all children.
 If one of the children has a value of 2, the remaining space would take up twice as much space as the others (or it will try to, at least).